IanG/dotnet-ef-code-vs-db-first-example/README.md

 This repository provides examples of how you can use .NET Entity Framework from two different perspectives:

 - **DB First** - Start with an existing database schema and build entity classes into a DbContext From it
-- **Code First** - Start with entity classes and create the BbContext and database tables from them
+- **Code First** - Start with entity classes and create the DbContext and database tables from them

 ## The Database